Crispy Baked Zucchini

-Looking for a new veggie to eat tonight?
-Or today for lunch or breakfast for that matter?
-Look no further than this delicious, nutritious, fast, easy, tasty Crispy Baked Zucchini!
+Looking for a new veggie dish to make tonight?
+Look no further than this delicious, nutritious, fast, and easy Parmesan Baked Zucchini!

 How do you make Crispy Baked Zucchini?